 This research facility is one of several core research facilities at Brown that provide access to specialized, high capital cost research tools and is administered by the Institute for Molecular and Nanoscale Innovation (IMNI).
 The Electron Microscopy Facility at Brown is operated as a cost center where the annual cost of supplies, service contracts, and personnel is recovered through an hourly charge to users for their instrument beam time.

-EMF is located in the basement of the Barus & Holley Building on the Brown campus.
+EMF is located in the Engineering Research Center (ERC) at 345 Brook Street in ERC-020 on the Brown campus.
 The Electron Microscopy Facility was designed to house a suite of electron microscopes and, as such, each room has the power, cooling water supply, and HVAC necessary to run a modern microscope.
-These rooms have been mapped for stray fields and, being in the basement, are well isolated from vibration.
-The Barus & Holley building is home to the School of Engineering and the Physics Department.
+These rooms have been mapped for stray fields and are well isolated from vibration.
+The Engineering Research Center is home to the School of Engineering and The Barus & Holley building is home to the Physics Department.
 The departments of Chemistry and Geology are located less than a city block from the facility.
-The Electron Microscopy Facility occupies more than 3,000 square feet of space and is accessible to authorized users of the Brown research community on a 24 hour/7 day basis.
+The Electron Microscopy Facility is accessible to authorized users of the Brown research community on a 24 hour/7 day basis.
 Authorized users are able to reserve time on the instruments using an on-line, web-based system.
 EMF welcomes users from departments across the Brown campus as well as external academic and industrial users.

 The Electron Microscopy Facility serves the research and teaching needs of faculty, researchers, and students in the physical and biological sciences at Brown University and is available to outside academic and, in most cases, industry users.
 The laboratory instrumentation currently consists of: